menghanj8072/sep11-freedom-project/entries/entry04.md

 });

 ```
 After finishing the flappy bird tutorial, I have to work on the MVP for my freedom project.
 I didn't really make much progress on it yet.
 I only added a start button and also a background for the game.
+I have been using [KaboomJs website](https://kaboomjs.com/doc/intro) and my notes from the tutorial as a resource for helping me building my MVP.
 I'm still working on adding instructions and a name for the game.

 Right now I'm currently in stage **2 Research the Problem** and **5 create a prototype**.
 I'm learning about my FP tool and making my MVP(Minimum Viable Product) for my FP at the same time.
 One new skill I learned was "**Time Mangement**".
 I learned when I should focus on learning my tool and when I should work on my MVP.

 [Previous](entry03.md) | [Next](entry05.md)